It's often the time when the relatively thin skin on my hands begin to suffer from the harsh conditions of Winter and my nails are prone to breaking.

 A little extra time and effort to pamper your hands will soon pay dividends.

 To prevent problems...

 Wear quality rubber gloves as much as possible for household chores and gardening.

 Apply cuticle oil into the base of your nails every night to moisturize, protect, improve circulation and encourage healthy growth.
 This will also improve the appearance of your nails, protect your polish and give a lasting shine.

 Always keep a nail file or emery board handy to shape and smooth your nails and file only in one direction, from side to center.

-Our hands can let us down with a lot of common issues as we age but with a bit of extra care many of them can be eliminated.
+A lot of common issues can let us down as we age but with a bit of extra care many of them can be eliminated.

 But most of us who suffer with dry hands from time to time can help ourselves.

 An old fashioned approach but rubbing

 Vaseline or olive oil into your hands overnight (with or without cotton gloves)